rik72/flip-game/README.md

 ## 🎮 Game Overview

 Flipgame is a level-based puzzle game designed exclusively for mobile devices.
-Players navigate a circle through various board layouts by dragging it along permitted paths, with the goal of reaching the end point of each level.
+The user navigates a ball through various board layouts by dragging it along permitted paths, with the goal of reaching the end point of each level.

 ### Key Features